Google Keyword Sandbox:

 Ask Jeeves also sells banner based advertising and Kelkoo product ads for some of their more expensive words.

-On the Teoma site they only list two ads and keep them separate from the regular results, but most of their traffic comes from their other search properties.
+the Teoma site they only list two ads and keep them separate from the

 What is Teoma and How Does it Work?